salmanfarshy/Project/README.md

 git clone https://github.com/salmanfarshy/Project.git
 ```

-Then, create an env file and active the file by using:
+Then, create an env file by using:
 ```
 python -m venv env
 ```

+And active the file by using
 For Windows
 ```
 .\env\Scripts\activate